Kansas City Star

 Story Behind The Story

+When I was a salon assistant in the late 90’s, I drove to work every day hating my job.
 In the winter when I made my fist it would crack and bleed from doing shampoos all day.
-When I left college for cosmetology school my dad said, “don’t be a quitter”.

 They told me there was one chair left.
-If I wanted it, I needed to act fast, I hesitated.
+If I wanted it, I needed to act fast, but I hesitated.

 Life Inventory

-I stared at the tennis courts across the street and took a life inventory.
+It felt like a sinking ship, and I stared at the tennis courts across the street and took my first life inventory.

 A few years earlier my parents had moved our family construction business to Springfield.
 My sister soon followed.